 Garmin Forerunner 25

 The Forerunner 25 is Garmin’s latest budget/low cost GPS watch.
 Following the trend set by the Forerunner 10 and Forerunner 15, the Forerunner 25 handles the GPS watch basics (time, speed, distance) and builds in a few additional tricks.
 Most noticeably, this version is small, lighter, with a bigger display screen than past versions.
-But does that warrant buying the Forerunner 25 – or sticking with the now discounted Forerunner 10 or 15?
+But does that warrant buying the Forerunner 25 – or sticking with the now discounted (click to see the price) Forerunner 10 or 15?
 Let’s take a look and find out…

 Wearing the Forerunner 25

 First impression with the Forerunner 25 you’ll notice its large, crisp display with big, easy to read numbers.
 But the watch itself is slightly smaller in size and weight compared to the Forerunner 15.

 Similar to the Forerunner 10 & 15, the Forerunner 25 comes in different color options and sizes.
 What Garmin assumes to be the more “girlish” colors – Black/Purple and White/Pink – are slightly smaller in size than the Black/Red and Black/Blue styles.

 The downside to the smaller version of the Forerunner 25 is a weaker battery.
 Garmin estimates about 8 hours per charge in GPS mode with the small version; while the larger Forerunner 25 should last about 10 hours.
 These aren’t great compared to more costly GPS watches – but are inline with Garmin’s prior budget GPS watches.